tdsymonds/phone-reporting-system/README.rst

 I've then created a few SQL commands in the `create-commands.sql`_. file to create the simple schema which need to be executed.

-The database can then be populated by running the python_db.py script.
+The database can then be populated by adapting and running the `populate_db.py`_. script.

 ************